 7.5 No likely significant effects

-It is concluded that the remaining site options would have no Likely Significant Effect on European sites.
+It is concluded that the remaining site options being brought forward within the Bournemouth, Dorset and Poole Draft Waste Plan would have no likely significant effect on European sites.

 8. Screening of the Draft Waste Plan Proposed Policies